Congressman Ron Estes

 Congressman Ron Estes was sworn into Congress on April 25, 2017, to fill the vacant seat held by Mike Pompeo.
 He serves on the Education and the Workforce Committee and the Homeland Security Committee.

-State Treasurer Ron Estes has a history of engineering conservative change.
-He is a proven Kansas leader who has dedicated his life to bold innovations in efficiency, reform, and problem solving in both the private and public sector.
+Ron Estes has a history of engineering conservative change.
+He is a proven Kansas leader who has dedicated his life to bold innovations in efficiency, reform and problem-solving in both the private and public sector.
 After graduating with a degree in civil engineering and a graduate degree in business administration from Tennessee Technological University, Ron went to work in the manufacturing industry, where his analytical abilities led to dramatic improvements in the business processes he supervised.
-By applying his skills to similar projects in the aerospace, oil & gas, and information systems industries, he developed strategies that led to cost savings and streamlined production.

-In 2004 Ron decided it was time for conservative change in the Sedgwick County Treasurer’s Office.
-He was elected Sedgwick County Treasurer in 2004 and 2008 and during the six years he served in that position, implemented efficiencies that returned over $1.5 million to the taxpayers.
+Ron was elected Sedgwick County Treasurer in 2004 and 2008 and during the six years he served in that position, implemented efficiencies that returned over $1.5 million to the taxpayers.

 In 2010 Ron was elected Kansas State Treasurer.
 He oversaw more than $24 billion in public funds.
 Ron continued his track record of finding efficiencies by coming in under budget by over $600,000 during his time in office.